 Figure C-2 shows the message sequences for Message Out bytes received during a previously initiated Message Out phase.
-Note that Message Reject and Initiator Detected Error messages received after a previous Message Out phase are treated as catastrophic errors committed by the initiator.

 Parity Error in the Message Out Phase

 When parity checking is enabled and the tape drive detects a parity error in a message received from the initiator, the tape drive requests that the initiator reissue the message by going to the Message Out phase again.